lackhoa/khoa-math/doc.md

 values, we will not find any.
 However, if the atom exists and it has a value, then the value must be an element of the value attribute.

-The web is a list of paths referencing other atoms.
+The web is collection of paths referencing other atoms.
 Each other atom referenced is dependent on this atom, and so they can potentially be updated when this atom is updated.